+Projects that had been put on hold as a result of sanctions are likely to be revived and there is a probability that capacities will be greater.
+For 2020, BMI forecasts ethylene capacity at 12.3mn tpa with 8mn tpa of polyethylene (PE) capacity.
 Iran is the focus of intensive interest from investors in the petrochemicals industry, particularly European majors, but there is still an element of risk-aversion in spite of the hype.
-Although the sanctions are due to be withdrawn, there is lingering uncertainty.
 Additionally, economic structural problems, a slowdown in key export markets and the falling price of naphtha feedstock are deterrents for involvement in the ethane-fed Iranian petrochemicals sector.
 However, potential rewards are high with considerable Iranian upstream resources and a large domestic market that investors cannot afford to ignore.

-Planned projects would raise Iran's petrochemicals capacity three-fold to 180mn tonnes per annum (tpa) by 2022, although it is uncertain whether this target will be reached.
+Planned projects would raise Iran's petrochemicals capacity three-fold to 180mn tpa by 2022, although it is uncertain whether this target will be reached.
 BMI expects the next five years to see the completion of the Olefins 11 and 12 project, which will have capacities of 2.0mn tpa and 1.2mn tpa respectively.
-Meanwhile, the USD12bn petrochemical hub at Chabahar - the Makran Petrochemical Plan - will add 1.2mn tpa of ethylene and 900,000tpa of polyethylene (PE).
+Meanwhile, the USD12bn petrochemical hub at Chabahar - the Makran Petrochemical Plan - will add 1.2mn tpa of ethylene and 900,000tpa of PE.